HydroCFD/HydroCFD.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am a Ph.D. student at the University of Ottawa, specializing in fluid mechanics, computational fluid dynamics (CFD), and machine learning.
+My research focuses on turbulent jet flows, desalination discharge, and physics-informed machine learning applications.

 ## Research Interests